zestsoftware/zest.pocompile/README.txt

 knows which files it should include by looking at the information of the revision control system (RCS).
 This is why in the case of subversion you should use a checkout and not an export: you need the versioning information.
+(For other RCS or for subversion 1.7+ you currently need to install extra packages like setuptools-git.)

-Since the compiled ``.mo`` files are not stored in subversion (or another RCS), you need to give a hint on which files to include.
+Since the compiled ``.mo`` files are best not stored in subversion (or any other RCS), you need to give a hint on which files to include.
 You do this by adding a ``MANIFEST.in`` file.
 Let's say your package has roughly these contents (not all files are shown)::